BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv1.md

 Start by figuring out a story/theme/setting and title for your game

 Plan a map on a grid.
 It might be a maze-like dungeon or a large open island or a house with rooms and hallways.
-You should plan 5 "blocks" (grid spaces) for each person in your group.

 You will be graded on the following requirements: